kalte0/BMC-CS-151.github.io/labs/Lab10.md

 Inheritance of inner/nested classes of Java could be weird so it’s easier to just make changes to the `Node` in `LinkedBinaryTree` instead.

+`getHeight()` should return the height of the subtree rooted at that node.
+A leaf node should have a height of 1.

 ### 2
 Modify/override `LinkedBinaryTree` and/or `AVLTree` so that `parent` and `height` are set correctly on `insertion` and `deletion`.